paralevel/extract-ios-backups-from-terminal/README.md

 # Extract iOS backup files with stock macOS CLI tools
-Extract files from iOS backup using only stock command line tools on macOS Tahoe 26
+Extract files from iOS backups using only stock command line tools on macOS Tahoe 26

 <br>